kevinxuan/MIDS_W205/README.md

 - Question 1: What's the average commute time for trips fewer than 2 hours?

-- Question 2: What percentage of the trips are commute, i.e. start station not equal to end station?
-What percentage of the trips have same start and end station?
+- Question 2: What percentage of the same day trips are commute, i.e. start station not equal to end station?

 - Question 3: What are some stations with high availbilty of bikes and some stations with low availbility of bikes during midday of the weekdays?